Invisalign vs. SmileDirectClub: How They Compare

 • It may be less of a hassle to get insurance coverage for in-office aligners like Invisalign with certain dental insurance policies.

-How convenient is SDC?
+How convenient was SDC?

 • For some, the option to complete orthodontic treatment entirely from home is the ultimate in aligner convenience.